-Patrice A. Harris, MD
+Patrice A. Harris, MD, MA

 Patrice A. Harris, MD, who has diverse experience as a private practicing physician, public health administrator, patient advocate and medical society lobbyist, was elected to the American Medical Association Board of Trustees (BOT) in June 2011.